Acculink

 The practical impact on CPA firm hiring is severe, worsening, and affecting firms of every size across every service area and geographic market.

 Recruiting timelines have extended dramatically.
 Firms that filled a tax preparer or staff accountant position in 4–8 weeks five years ago now report timelines of 3–6 months.
 Candidates with CPA credentials or CPA-eligible status command premium salaries and field multiple competing offers simultaneously.
-Accounting Today salary surveys show entry-level accountant salaries rising 15–25% over three years, with experienced tax professionals and audit managers seeing even larger increases.
+Accounting Today salary surveys show entry-level accountant salaries rising 15–25% over three years.
+Experienced tax professionals and audit managers are seeing even larger increases.

 Geographic distribution of talent is increasingly uneven.
-Major metropolitan areas still attract accounting graduates, but firms in smaller cities and suburban areas face acute shortages that remote work only partially addresses.
+Major metropolitan areas still attract accounting graduates, but firms in smaller cities and suburban areas face acute shortages.
+Remote work only partially addresses them.

 Tax season staffing has become particularly painful.
 The seasonal nature of tax work means firms need maximum capacity during January through April — exactly when every other firm is competing for the same limited talent pool.
-Domestic temporary tax staffing agencies have raised rates substantially ($35–75/hour), and quality varies dramatically.
+Domestic temporary tax staffing agencies have raised rates substantially ($35–75/hour).
+Quality also varies dramatically.
 Some firms have simply accepted reduced capacity, turning away work or extending deadlines — sacrificing revenue and client relationships.

 The CPA exam changes exacerbate every one of these trends by reducing the flow of new CPAs into the profession.
 Each year, fewer candidates pass, which means the cumulative talent deficit grows deeper.
 Domestic hiring alone cannot fill this structural gap.
 Firms need a different talent strategy — one that accesses qualified professionals outside the constrained domestic pipeline.